akka/akka/akka-docs/src/main/paradox/guide/tutorial_4.md

 Java
 :   @@snip [DeviceGroup.java]($code$/java/jdocs/tutorial_4/DeviceGroup.java) { #device-group-remove }

 So far we have no means to get which devices the group device actor keeps track of and, therefore, we cannot test our new functionality yet.
-To make it testable, we add a new query capability (message @scala[`RequestDeviceList(requestId: Long)`] @java[`RequestDeviceList`]) that simply lists the currently active device IDs:
+To make it testable, we add a new query capability (message @scala[`RequestDeviceList(requestId: Long)`] @java[`RequestDeviceList`]) that lists the currently active device IDs:

 Scala